Rent a baby shower venue in Washington, DC

 Popular baby shower venues

-Explore all 10+ baby shower venues in Washington.
+Explore all of our baby shower venues in Washington.
 See All ›

 Frequently Asked Questions

-Pricing and popularity information in this section is based on proprietary data from bookings made on Peerspace from 2016-2026.
+Pricing and popularity information in this section is based on proprietary Peerspace booking data, reflecting recent booking activity and the latest data available through March 2026.

 How much does a baby shower venue cost to rent in Washington?

-Baby shower venues in Washington average $164 per hour to rent, but it’s easy to spend less or more depending on what you’re looking for.
+Baby shower venues in Washington average $168 per hour to rent, but it’s easy to spend less or more depending on what you’re looking for.
+For a space on the smaller side, expect to spend closer to $104, whereas larger venues run about $116 per hour.

 What's the best day to rent a baby shower venue in Washington?